2400/git-lab-2/README.md

 You will be working on files in the same repository to practice resolving conflicts.
 You will be createing a `die class` project that includes a class header, a class implementation, a driver, and a Makefile.
 The `Die` class will simulates an `n-sided` die.

 1. `first`: Create a repository on GitHub called `die-class` with a `README.md` and a `.gitignore` file for C++.
+   > A `.gitignore` file lists all the files that you don't want to include in a repository.
+For example, the executable file `a.out`.
 2. Add `second` team member as a collaborator.
 You will need their GitHub user name.
 3. Both team members: Clone `die-class` repository on your system.
 You will be recording your answers in `first-answers.md` and `second-answers.md`.